LukasNiessen/relational-db-vs-document-store/README.md

 }
 ```

 Each document is saved under a unique ID.
-This ID can sometimes be a path, for example in Google Cloud Firestore.
+This ID can be a path, for example in Google Cloud Firestore, but doesn't have to be.

 Many documents _'in the same bucket'_ is called a _collection_.
 We can have many collections.